Documentation

 feddi update

-Force an immediate check, bypassing the 24-hour cache and the CI/TTY skip heuristics.
-Use this when you want to pull the latest build right now (e.g. after a known release) without waiting for the next day's automatic check.
+Force an immediate check, bypassing the one-hour cache and the CI skip heuristic.
+Use this when you want to pull the latest build right now (e.g. after a known release) without waiting for the next automatic check.

 Set FEDDI_DEBUG=1 to see why a check was skipped or why one failed.